 Setting Description Access Secure Mode - Specify the security mode when connecting to an external LDAP server.
 Use start-tls or tls-mode to connect.
 The start-tls mode provides a way to upgrade a plain text connection to an encrypted connection using TLS.
 The default port value for start-tls is 389.
 The default port value for stls-mode is 636 Bind DN - Specify the distinguished name to bind with the LDAP server.
 The distinguished name (DN) is the name that uniquely identifies an entry in the LDAP directory.
 A DN is made up of attribute value pairs, separated by commas Base DN - Specify a DN that establishes the base object for the search.
-The base object is the point in the LDAP tree at which to start searching.
-LDAP DNs begin with the most specific attribute (usually some sort of name), and continue with progressively broader attributes, often ending with a country attribute.
+The base object is the point in the LDAP DNs begin with the most specific attribute (usually some sort of name), and continue with progressively broader attributes, often ending with a country attribute.
 The first component of the DN is referred to as the Relative Distinguished Name (RDN).
-It identifies an entry distinctly from any other entries that have the same parent Bind Password - Type a valid password for the LDAP server.
-The password cannot exceed 32 characters Password Attribute - Type the LDAP server password attribute.
-The password cannot exceed 64 characters Attribute Group Attribute - LDAP systems have the facility to poll dynamic groups.
+It identifies an entry distinctly from any other entries that have the same parent Bind Password - Type a valid password for the LDAP server password attribute.
+The password cannot exceed 32 characters Attribute Group Attribute - LDAP systems have the facility to poll dynamic groups.
 In an LDAP dynamic group, an administrator can specify search criteria.
 All users matching the search criteria are considered a member of this dynamic group.
 Specify a group attribute used by the LDAP server.
 An attribute could be a group name, group ID, password, or group membership name Group Filter - The group filters used by the LDAP server.
 This filter is typically used for security role-to-group assignments and specifies the property to look up groups in the directory service Group Membership Attribute - The group member attribute sent to the LDAP server when authenticating users

-- 4. Select Add to update LDAP server settings. - 5.
-Select Save to change LDAP settings.
+4. Select Add to update LDAP server settings.

+5. Select Save to change LDAP settings.